Maurice Dean Wint

-Maurice Dean Wint is a British-born Canadian actor who has starred in several films and television shows.
+Maurice Dean Wint (born 1 May 1964) is a British-born Canadian actor who has starred in both films and television series.

 Life and career

 Wint was born in Leicestershire, England, and moved to Canada in 1967 with his family.
-He began to act in Toronto on stage.
+He began his acting career performing in Toronto stage productions and graduated with a Bachelor of Fine Arts in Drama from York University.